dsuth10/TimetableV1/README.md

 Notes:
 - Intercepts use globs (e.g., `/api/assignments**`) so they match optional query strings.
-- Custom drag helper is defined in `cypress/support/commands.js` as `cy.dragAndDropDnd()`.
+- Custom drag helpers are available (see `cypress/support/commands.js`).
+For headless stability with `@hello-pangea/dnd`, prefer a test harness approach:
+  - The Schedule page exposes Cypress-only hooks during dev:
+    - `window.__triggerDrop(result)` to invoke the same `onDragEnd` code path
+    - `window.__assignToSlot(assignmentId, destDroppableId)` to deterministically move an item
+  - A custom DOM event `test-drop` is also listened to; dispatch it to simulate a drop:
+    ```js
+    cy.window().then(win => {
+      win.dispatchEvent(new CustomEvent('test-drop', {
+        detail: {
+          draggableId: 'assignment-1',
+          source: { droppableId: 'unassigned', index: 0 },
+          destination: { droppableId: '1-Monday-08:00', index: 0 },
+          reason: 'DROP', type: 'DEFAULT'
+        }
+      }));
+    });
+    ```
+  - This avoids flakiness from synthetic pointer/mouse events in headless browsers and still validates the exact scheduling code path.
 - If the preview port changes (e.g., to 4174), update `baseUrl` accordingly.
 For dev runs, ensure `baseUrl` matches the chosen dev port (e.g., 5173 if using the example above).
 - @hello-pangea/dnd may not respond to basic mouse/drag events in headless runs.
-Use a robust helper that simulates pointer events with consistent coordinates and dataTransfer, or add an E2E-only test hook to simulate drops.
-Stabilization of the drag helper is in progress.
+Use a robust helper that simulates pointer events with consistent coordinates and dataTransfer, or use the E2E-only test harness described above.
+The harness is preferred for CI stability.

 ## Frontend Architecture